 reflux, but, although, it certainly appeared that it was not the main cause of their actual voice problem.
 It was just a

-side effect, as, evidently, their voice was drawn in a very low throat position via the wrong application of speaking and/or singing voice.
-While at it, they were also applying enormous pressure with their sound to their
+side effect, as, evidently, their voice was drawn in a very low throat position via the wrong application of speaking and/or singing voice whereas the gastric acid can be easily met and then flown to the upper respiratory tract and thus to the vocal box and vocal anatomy in general.

-vocal cords may get severely burned.
+vocal cords could become severely burned.

 Given the above, it's evident, that the approach to any vocal problems/issues has to be